developmentseed/moz-datapipeline/script-eaul/README.md

 ## Running with docker
 When the script is ran inside the container it follows these steps:
-- Downloads the RN, the OD pairs, flood and traffic information
+- Downloads the RN, the OD pairs and traffic information
 - Creates a way index file from the RN
 - Creates the OSRM
 - Runs the node eaul script